PitWenkin/check_smseagle/README.md

     uptime		System uptime"
-  -t [timeout]		duration before doing an timeout in seconds - default 10s" -W [warning value]	% of signal strength at which a warning should be returned - default 50%" -C [critical value]	% of signal strength at which a critical waring should be returned - default 25%"
+  -t [timeout]		duration before doing an timeout in seconds - default 10s" -W [warning value]	% of signal strength at which a warning should be returned - default 50%" -C [critical value]	% of signal strength at which a critical warning should be returned - default 25%"
 ```

 # Examples: